 Rule 10305c.
-(1) A program of nursing education that uses the personnel of a clinical facility as preceptors to facilitate the faculty-directed clinical experience of students to meet the requirements for an internship or to meet the clinical requirements in the capstone course, shall meet all of the following requirements:
+(1) A program of nursing education that uses the personnel of a clinical facility as preceptors to facilitate the faculty-directed clinical experience of students shall meet all of the following requirements:

-- (a) Each preceptor shall be approved by the faculty of the program of nursing education. - (b) Each preceptor shall meet either of the following education and experience requirements: - (i) possess a minimum of an associate's degree or diploma in nursing, Be-be educated at the same or higher level as the academic program in which the student is enrolled, and have demonstrated competencies that are appropriate for the student's learning experience, with a minimum of 1 year of clinical nursing experience and supervisor recommendation.
+(a) Each preceptor shall be approved by the faculty of the program of nursing education.

+(b) Each preceptor shall meet either of the following education and experience requirements:

+(i) Be educated at the same or higher level as the academic program in which the student is enrolled, have demonstrated competencies that are appropriate for the student's learning experience, and have a minimum 1 year of clinical nursing experience and supervisor recommendation.